 - Structure: formed by the syncytiotrophoblast, the cytotrophoblast, and the somatic layer of the extraembryonic mesoderm

 Maternal and fetal circulation are separated by the placental barrier.
 The placental barrier controls the gas and nutrient exchange.
-Until the fourth month of development, the placental barriers consists of five layers.
+Until the fourth month of development, the placental barrier consists of six layers.
 After the fourth month, the cytotrophoblast disappears from the villous wall, leaving only the isolated cytotrophoblast cells (Langhans cells).

-- Structure until the 4th month (from maternal to fetal)
+- Structure until the 4th month of embryonic development (from maternal to fetal)

-- Structure from the 4th month (from maternal to fetal)
+- Structure from the 4th month of embryonic development (from maternal to fetal)

 - Function of hormones